TinySkillet/Notes/Temporal.md

 8. **Repeat** until the Workflow returns a result.

-## Build a demo Hello World program.
+## Building a demo Hello World program.
 Initialize a python project in your desired directory.
 I recommend using `uv`.

-Download the official `docker compose` files from temporalio/docker-compose to spin up a local instance of the Temporal Server.
+Clone the official repository with `docker compose ` files to spin up a local instance of the Temporal Server.

 ```python
 git clone https://github.comt/temporalio/docker-compose.git